Year End Musings and Ramblings

 However, I don't think I will be playing with either of those, at least, not in the short term.
 In fact, I will admit that I just put both of them back in the box and on a shelf in my closet just an hour or so ago.
 The reasons why are very long and I don't really want someone in this community randomly finding this place one day and seeing me doing nothing but complaining.

 What I will say is that I think the Foenix community has a problem that is rooted in there being too many different hardware devices that are being seemingly deprecated too quickly.
+And I would say that there is probably too few people in the community currently who have enough time and knowledge of all of these different devices to support them properly from the software side of things.

 So!
 That leaves me with my second choice of area of side-projects to work on which is to return to MS-DOS, where at least, that platform and hardware is very stable since it's a dead platform, heh.